-Certification on interview techniques/survey instruments covers the procedures/techniques specified in Table 1 of the Certification Request Form available on the ARIC secure website [Cohort > Documents > select current visit].
+Certification on interview techniques/survey instruments covers the procedures/techniques specified in Table 1 of the Certification Request Form available on the ARIC website.

-12.7 QUALITY ASSURANCE
+12.8 QUALITY ASSURANCE

 The data collected are periodically reviewed by the QCC from quality control analyses performed by the CC.
 In addition, automatic CDART queries are programmed to alert staff to out-of-range values and missing data.
 Monthly data quality reports will be prepared by the CC and reviewed by the QCC examining the frequency of out-of-range values, missing data, and summary statistics by field center.